Patagonia Winter Adventures

 We board a morning vehicle, sit back, relax, and enjoy a scenic ride back to Punta Arenas in time to catch the evening flight.

-Maximum of 8 passengers.
 Children 14 years and older are ok, but pay as adults

 The vast unbroken stretch of ocean to the west and south of the South American continent leaves the Patagonian Andes very exposed to winds that circle the Antarctic landmass.
-In addition, the strong marine influence and the affect of the Southern Patagonia Ice field make the weather hard to predict.
+In addition, the strong marine influence and the effect of the Southern Patagonia Ice field make the weather hard to predict.
 Winter’s temperature rage is between -2ºC/28ºF and 6ºC/43ºF.
-June, July and August are the wettest months in Tores del Paine and sub-zero temperatures are common.
+June, July and August are the wettest months in Torres del Paine and sub-zero temperatures are common.
 Nevertheless the winds are relatively mild in winter.
 Just as quickly as the weather turns nasty, it can become lovely and sunny.
 So come prepared for all types of weather!

 Day 1, Arrival